Follow me on Twitter @PFF_Brad

 GMs that like to move Down and stockpile Draft Capital:

-- Rick Spielman, Minnesota Vikings (9 Up, 24 Down).
+- Rick Spielman, Minnesota Vikings (9 Up, 28 Down).
 The Vikings prioritize getting as many dart throws as possible, which has definitely proven successful.
 In 2012, the Vikings traded down from No. 3 to No. 4 with the Browns.
 Trent Richardson ended up in Cleveland and the Vikings landed Matt Kalil.
 Two years later in 2014, the Browns called again looking to move up one spot from No. 9 to No. 8.
 Justin Gilbert ended up in Cleveland and the Vikings took Anthony Barr.
 One thing is for sure, if the Browns call the Vikings answer (on the first ring).
-New Browns HC Kevin Stefanski, formerly the Vikings OC, may throw a wrench in that wonderful operation though.

-- Bill Belichick, New England Patriots (9 Up, 22 Down).
+- Bill Belichick, New England Patriots (13 Up, 23 Down).
 The Patriots arguably belong in the first grouping, as they move around the Draft unlike anyone else.
 But, as you can see, they move back more than they jump up.
-They also made a lot of these 9 trade-ups in recent years, presumably to keep making Super Bowl runs with Tom Brady.
-Now that they’re onto their next chapter, I’d expect them to get back to their stockpiling ways that led to so much long-term success in the first place.
+They also made a lot of these 13 trade-ups in recent years, presumably to keep making Super Bowl runs with Tom Brady.
+Now that they’re onto their next chapter, we’d expect them to get back to their stockpiling ways that led to so much long-term success in the first place.

 It is probably not a coincidence that the first three GMs in this group have all been in their positions for a decade-plus (Belichick is of course HC, but is also considered the top executive for the Patriots with significant control over personnel decisions).
 It’s important to point out they are also not averse to moving up to get their guy when they have conviction.
 They understand that in order to do so without sacrificing their shot at multiple impact players each year, it’s smart to bolster their arsenal beforehand.
 Trading down often allows you to trade up.
 They all have about a 2-1 Down-Up ratio, so the extra Draft Capital they accumulate doesn’t go to waste, and they don’t just draft fifteen 7th-rounders every year.
 They move back when the value isn’t there, and they pounce when they don’t want to wait any longer and risk losing a guy they’re high on.